PJWalker/daggerheart/content/Session 0/Character Creation.md

 - If applicable, whichever class-specific item you selected to carry your spells
 - Any other GM-approved items you’d like to have at the start of the game

-## STEP 6: CREATE YOUR BACKGROUND
+## Step 6: Create Your Background

 Develop your character’s **background** by answering the **background questions** in your character guide, modifying or replacing them if they don’t fit the character you want to play.

 > ***Note:*** *Your background has no explicit mechanical effect, but it greatly affects the character you’ll play and the prep the GM will do.
 Throughout character creation, you can adjust choices you made in earlier steps to better reflect this background as your character takes shape.
 If you wish, you can leave your character’s past more ambiguous for the time being and discover their backstory through play.*

-## STEP 7: CREATE YOUR EXPERIENCES
+## Step 7: Create Your Experiences

 An Experience is a word or phrase used to encapsulate a specific set of skills, personality traits, or aptitudes your character has acquired over the course of their life.
 When your PC makes a move, they can spend a Hope to add a relevant Experience’s modifier to the roll.